We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights in the evening are likely to offer the best value for money for your Santo Domingo trip.
+At the moment, flights at midday are likely to offer the best value for money for your Santo Domingo trip.
 A flight in the morning will more often than not be of higher cost.

 Brimming with medieval architecture and breathtaking scenery, the city inspires countless tourists each year to take flights to Santo Domingo and experience the world famous destination for themselves.
 As the capital of the Dominican Republic, the city is constantly abuzz with activities, exhibitions, concerts and shopping.
 Known to locals as the Ciudad Colonial (or ‘Colonial City’), this historic part of Santo Domingo is rich in landmarks making it the primary tourist attraction.
 A UNESCO World Heritage Site since 1990, the Colonial City is home to major sites such as the Alcázar de Colón, Fortaleza Ozama and Basilica Cathedral of Santa María la Menor.
 Stop and marvel at these impressive examples of medieval architecture before moving on to enjoy a drink or a bite to eat in one of the many bustling cafes or restaurants located in this district.
 With a collection of parks and squares perfect for relaxing in, as well as live entertainment from street musicians in the evenings, the Colonial Quarter is a must-see for any visitor to the city.
 Visitors are also recommended to explore the Plaza de la Cultura which plays host to a collection of the city’s museums and cultural venues including the National Theatre and National Palace.
 After a day of sightseeing why not sample some delicious local cuisine.
 Specialities include Empanada (bread stuffed with vegetables, meat or cheese) and Sanchocho (a traditional stew of meat and vegetables).